 The question of the liability of tenants after vacation from a property is a common occurrence.
 It does not however generally reach the Court of Appeal in the same way as the Leeds City Council v Broadley case did (heard on 16 November 2016).

-Leeds City council argued that, for five properties within their area, the owner of the property should always be liable for the council tax charge from the date of vacation of the tenants.
+Leeds City Council argued that, for five properties within their area, the owner of the property should always be held liable for the council tax charge from the date of vacation of the tenants.

 The landlord of the property contended that the tenants had signed agreements of 6 months or more which then continued to roll-on as a contractual tenancy under an agreement written in to the contract.
 As per the Local Government Finance Act 1992, they would become the ‘owner’ for council tax purposes and remain liable for the council tax until such time as the tenancy agreement ended.
 This would occur even if they were ‘non-resident’.

 The Valuation Tribunal found that the situation in question was not substantially different from earlier cases they had heard.
 They made the decision that the tenants remained liable as the ‘non-resident owner’ after vacation (until the end of the tenancy) and therefore found in favour of the landlord’s appeal.

 The High Court found in support of the Valuation Tribunal decisions.
 They confirmed that the tenants remained liable after vacation (until the end of the tenancy) as the ‘non-resident owner’ and therefore found in favour of the landlord.

 The Court of Appeal hearing on 16 November 2016 found in support of both the High Court and Valuation Tribunal decisions.
 They confirmed that the tenants in this particular situation, a 6 month fixed term that continued under a contractual agreement, remained liable after vacation (until the end of the tenancy) as the ‘non-resident owner’ and therefore again found in favour of the landlord.